akullpp/deployment-python/README.md

 ## build.sh

-Triggers `make`, see `Makefile`.
+Triggers `make`, see `Makefile`, if you don't want to use pip-tools, change it.

 ## lint.sh

-Triggers `make lint`, see `Makefile`.
+Triggers `make lint`, see `Makefile` for an example.
+If you don't use ruff, change it.

 ## docker.sh

 Here we build the docker image and push it to the ECR repository.
+Have a look at the inlined Dockerfile, and change the `CMD` if you need something different from FastAPI.

 It also requires some environment_variables to be set: